MillerLabFTW/IntussusceptionAddon/README.md

 1. Download this repository: [https://github.com/MillerLabFTW/IntussusceptionAddon/archive/master.zip](https://github.com/MillerLabFTW/IntussusceptionAddon/archive/master.zip)

+1. Unzip the repository.
+You should find the required `IntusAddon.py` inside.

 1. In Blender, navigate to `User Preferences > Add-ons > Install from File ` and find and select the `IntusAddon.py` file in this repository

 1. Ensure it is checked in the add-on menu - It will be called `Add Mesh: Intussusception`